geerlingguy/kubernetes-101/episode-05/README.md

 Outline:

-  - Setting up persistent files to scale Drupal's deployment
+  - Setting up a shared filesystem to scale Drupal's deployment
   - Setting up Horizontal Pod Autoscaling
   - Options for High-Availability Databases
   - Pre-Christmas Q&A and Book Giveaway!